tori0359/docker-pmis-app/README.md

     $ docker-compose -f docker-compose-dev.yml logs -f --tail 100

 The application will be available at port `8080` or at the port defined with `HTTP_PORT`.

+## Create SSL Certificate with Certbot (Letsencrypt)

+You find a more complete documentation here https://github.com/sangahco/nginx-certbot, please read carefully.

+This container run and die as soon the creation or update operation end.

+It can be run using the following command:

+    $ docker-compose -f docker-compose.yml -f docker-compose-certgen.yml up

+The best way to use this certgen image is to use the script `update-certs.sh` and schedule the run every week using `crontab`.
+Set the required variables inside the script (remove the comment to those variables and change their values) and add a line to crontab like this (changing the path to the right location of the script):

+    00 02 * * 1 /bin/sh ~/update-certs.sh